open-insight-marketplace/.github/.github/ISSUE_TEMPLATE/task_template.md

 ---
 name: Task template
 about: Tasks should roll up to a user story or epic.
-A Task should be fully estimated and prioritized per the Estimation & Prioritization framework.
-A user story might require a team and a week or two of work, but a Task should be de-risked and/or decomposed to 5 Story Points or less (per Rialtic development standards)
+A Task should be fully estimated and prioritized per the Estimation & Prioritization framework, and should be de-risked and/or decomposed to 5 Story Points or less (per Rialtic development standards)
 title: ''
 labels: ''
 assignees: ''